stitchdata/docs/_destinations/panoply/setup/connecting-a-new-panoply-data-warehouse-to-stitch.md

 {{ destination.description }}

 {% capture account-creation %}
-**Panoply Account Creation and Management**<br>
-The email address you used to sign into Stitch will be used to create your Panoply data warehouse.<br><br>
+The email address you used to sign into Stitch will be used to create your Panoply data warehouse.

 Additionally, Stitch is in no way involved with the management of Panoply data warehouses.
-If you have billing questions or need help regarding your Panoply data warehouse, [reach out to Panoply]({{ destination.main-site }}).
+If you have billing questions or need help regarding your Panoply data warehouse, [reach out to Panoply]({{ destination.main-site }}){:target="new"}.
 {% endcapture %}

-{% include note.html content=account-creation %}
+{% include note.html first-line="**Panoply account creation and management**" content=account-creation %}

 ---